ecmagnuson/todopy/README.md

+run the setup.sh script.
+It will create a '.todopy' directory in your home directory. inside of '.todopy' it will populate two text files: todo.txt and done.txt the todopy_dir will be exported to a todopy.cfg
+Python will read in from the todopy.cfg for the filepaths.

 This will hopefully be a functional version of the todo.txt project.

 I really like that project a lot but the shell executable script is 1500 lines of code and I was